Pinafore/nlp-hw/feateng/README.md

 Feature Engineering
 =

-The goal of this assignment is to take the QA system components (i.e guesser, buzzer) we had from previous homeworks, put them together, and make them better.
+Before, you built a logistic regression system from scratch and tested it on how well it could predict if an answer was correct.

+You're going to continue to improve the accuracy of such a system by creating new features.

-You will build on the *tf-idf guesser* by extracting useful information from its guesses and generate better features for input into the *pytorch logistic regression* classifier to do a better job of selecting whether a guess to a question is correct.
+You will improve the classification by extracting useful information from the guesses and generate better features for input into the *pytorch logistic regression* classifier to do a better job of selecting whether a guess to a question is correct.

 NOTE: Because the goal of this assignment is feature engineering, not classification algorithms, you may not change the underlying algorithm.
-You can change the outputs of tf-idf (e.g., to create a new feature), but you may not swap out tf-idf for BM25.
-Likewise, you cannot add hidden layers to the your logistic regression implementation in Pytorch.
+You can change add to the guessed answers (e.g., to create a new feature), but you may not swap out the class that's generating classes nor can you change the classifier.

 This assignment is structured in a way that approximates how classification works in the real world: features are typically underspecified (or not specified at all).
 You, the data digger, have to articulate the features you need.
 You then compete against others to provide useful predictions.

 It may seem straightforward, but do not start this at the last minute.
 There are often many things that go wrong in testing out features, and you'll want to make sure your features work well once you've found them.

+How to add a feature?
+-

+0. First, get an idea of what you want to do.
+After training the classifier, look at your predictions on the dev set and see where they're going wrong.

+1. To add a feature, you need to create a new subclass of the Feature class.
+This is important so that you can try out different features by turning them on and off with the command line.

+2. Add code to instantiate the feature.

+3. (Optionally) Change the API to feed in more information into the feature generation process.
+This would be necessary to capture temporal dynamics or

+To walk you through the process, let's create a new feature that encodes how often the guess appeared in the training set.
+The first step is to define the class.

+Then the class needs to be loaded.
+This happens in params.py.
+Now you can add the feature name to the command line to turn it on.

+Before we try it out, we need to know what our baseline is.
+So let's see how it did *without* that feature.

+So let's try it with the feature turned on.

+Okay, so that helped!

+Hmm, looking at the features, some of these values were really big.
+This might be giving too much weight to really frequent answers.

+Let's try turning the raw count into a log and see if that helps.

 What Can You Do?
 -